To remain successful in today’s economy, many manufacturers are looking for ways to:

 As a result, a growing number of manufacturers are employing elements of lean manufacturing, a philosophy Amper embraces.
 One of the most powerful lean manufacturing tools available to manufacturers is the SMED event.

-In a nutshell, SMED events enable manufacturers to identify—and remove—the waste in their changeover processes.
+In a nutshell, SMED events enable manufacturers to identify and remove waste in their changeover processes.
 All manufacturers, regardless of size, can benefit from SMED.
 You don’t need any special equipment to conduct a SMED event, although if you’re using Amper’s digital tools, you will enjoy several advantages.

 Is it worthwhile?
 Absolutely.
-Typically, SMED events reduce changeover times by at least 50%!
+Typically, SMED events reduce changeover times by 30-50%!

 In most plants we work with, the primary reason for machine downtime is setup and changeovers.
-Whenever your operators are changing out jobs, programs, tools, materials, and/or parts, it’s likely the machines are at a standstill at some point.
-And this downtime can be very costly to a company.
+Whenever your operators are changing out jobs, programs, tools, materials, and/or parts, it’s likely that the machines are at a standstill at some point.
+This downtime can be very costly to a company.

 Chances are, there’s plenty of hidden waste in your setup and changeover processes.
-Conducting a SMED event brings this hidden waste to light, so you can eliminate it out of your processes.
+Conducting a SMED event brings this hidden waste to light, so you can eliminate it quickly.

 In our experience, changeovers typically take around 2.5-10% of most manufacturers’ available time.
-Do the math—it’s likely that you can save several thousands of dollars per year by holding a SMED event and following through with your findings.
+Do the math and it’s likely that you can save several thousands of dollars per year by holding a SMED event and following through with your findings.

 The literal idea was to change out a part in under 10 minutes.
-Today, it means stripping that “exchange”—i.e., changeover time—to the bare minimum.
+Today, it means reducing that “exchange,” or changeover time, to the bare minimum.

 NASCAR pit crews are big proponents of SMED.
-They employ classic SMED techniques to turn a multi-minute tire change/refueling operation into a 12-second pit stop.
-Their secret: they follow a standardized, optimized process—and you can, too.
+They employ classic SMED techniques to turn a multi-minute tire change and refueling operation into a 12-second pit stop.
+Their secret?
+They follow a standardized, optimized process—and you can, too.

 Video: 3 mins

-Your changeover times will be reduced with studying your changeover process, breaking it down into steps, and then using three specific SMED techniques to eliminate and/or shorten each step.
+Your changeover times will be reduced by studying your changeover process, breaking it down into steps, and then using three specific SMED techniques to eliminate or shorten each step.
 So, your first step is to assemble your team, which is typically composed of 5-7 employees from different disciplines across your company.

-Ensuring your team has horizontal and vertical diversity is important – perspectives from different departments and organizational levels will bring about the best ideas and calibration.
+Ensuring your team has horizontal and vertical diversity is important, as perspectives from different departments and organizational levels will bring about the best ideas and calibration.
 In manufacturing, it’s good to include team members from the following areas:

 Facilitator: This role should belong to someone who is experienced in facilitating and remaining impartial.